zach-18/Visual_Dashboard_Challenge/README.md

 I was able also to use code from google to figure out how to populate the filter with the test subject No.

-I started to build the line chart, and had accessed the data, and created the plotly framework.
+I started to build the bar chart, and had accessed the data, and created the plotly framework.
 However, it did not refresh w/ the filter selection.